 A review of theory and recent empirical findings pertaining to cognitive and linguistic development from infancy to adolescence.
 Students will review both normative and atypical patterns of development and evaluate the relative role of genetics and environmental settings on the development of these domains.
+Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program

-PSYC 5220: Social & Emotional Development
+PSYC 5220: Social and Emotional Development

-An overview of theory and recent empirical findings pertaining to social and emotional development from infancy to adolesecence.
+An overview of theory and recent empirical findings pertaining to social and emotional development from infancy to adolescence.
 Students will review both normative and atypical patterns of development and evaluate the relative role of genetics and environmental settings on the development of these domains.
 In particular, students will evaluate literature focusing on important contexts of social and emotional development, including family, peers, and schools.
-Pre-requisite: Admission to M.S. program.
+Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program.

-PSYC 5230: Biological Found of Behavior
+PSYC 5230: Biological Foundations of Behavior

-This course is an advanced overview of the neural systems involved in the regulation of human behavior, focusing on the interactions between the cortical, limbic, and hypothalmic systems.
+An advanced overview of the neural systems involved in the regulation of human behavior, focusing on the interactions between the cortical, limbic, and hypothalamic systems.
 Topics may include developmental neuroscience, learning and memory, behavioral disorders, stress, aggression, and common central nervous system disorders in both children and adults.
 A previous neuroscience course or courses is strongly encouraged.
+Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program.